balmandhunter/Regressions_machine_learning/README.md

+#Regression Machine Learning

 This repository contains the code I'm using to develop calibration models for my research.
-The first file I run is "clean_CAMP_data.ipynb," which I use to plot the data, look for any obvious outliers, and remove them.
-Next, I run "Data Filtering_v2.ipynb" and use a FIR filter to smooth the data.
-Then, I use "feature_creation_no_smoothing.ipynb" to create additional features by transforming the original features.
-Finally, I develop the model using the file, "CAMP_calibrations.ipynb."
+The code for creating regression models is in "CAMP_calibrations.ipynb."
 All of the functions called in "CAMP_calibrations.ipynb" are in "regression_functions.py."
 I'm still editing this code on a regular basis, so it's constantly changing.

+- "clean_CAMP_data.ipynb" is used to plot the data, look for any obvious outliers, and remove them
+- "Data Filtering_v2.ipynb" uses a FIR filter to smooth the data
+- "feature_creation_no_smoothing.ipynb" is used to create additional features by transforming the original features